DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Debug/Debug Mode.md

 ## Debug Techniques

+### Cutscene Skippers

-**Cutscene skippers** — When debugging later segments of the game, it's helpful to be able to trigger a script that bypasses otherwise-mandatory [[cutscenes]].
+When debugging later segments of the game, it's helpful to be able to trigger a script that bypasses otherwise-mandatory [[cutscenes]].
 Such debug scripts should carefully mirror their real counterparts in terms of [[save flags]] set and the like, or you might find yourself having to debug the debuggers.

+### Cutscene Restorers

-**Cutscene restorers** — Likewise, it sometimes helps to be able to play a cutscene over again.
+Likewise, it sometimes helps to be able to play a cutscene over again.
 Or, if most or all [[cutscenes]] have been bypassed, it helps to turn on a specific one separately.

+### Clean Wipe

-**Clean wipe** — When using scripts to emulate a fresh game state, be sure you have a good list of the [[save flags]] and [[integer variables]] (etc.) you have been using.
+When using scripts to emulate a fresh game state, be sure you have a good list of the [[save flags]] and [[integer variables]] (etc.) you have been using.

+### Puzzle Solvers

-**Puzzle solvers** — While some puzzles can be simplified to accelerate play testing (such as naming the main character "Bub" when they will later need to be named "Bob"), it's much faster to make scripts to solve puzzles for you.
-(By the end of game development in BMG2020, there was a Debug Exa capable of solving or partially solving the majority of puzzles.)
+While some puzzles can be simplified to accelerate play testing (such as naming the main character "Bub" when they will later need to be named "Bob"), it's much faster to make scripts to solve puzzles for you.

+By the end of game development in BMG2020, there was a "Debug Exa" capable of solving or partially solving the majority of puzzles.

+### Choreography Controller

-**Choreography controller** — Whenever you have a small segment of choreography you want to polish, it helps to split the sequence into a separate script that you can trigger at will.
+Whenever you have a small segment of choreography you want to polish, it helps to split the sequence into a separate script that you can trigger at will.